clean-docker/ghost-cms/README.md

 ## How start using this source?

+Make sure that your `domain` and `www.domain` are pointing to your server IP.

 Then copy this command below and **change the mydomain.com to your domain** and **change the email@email.com to your email address** and run it inside your new server.
-Make sure that your domain is pointing to your server IP.

 ### For Ubuntu 20.04 LTS users